-Smishing, or SMS phishing, is an emerging form of social engineering attack that cyber criminals are using to target victims on their smart phones.
+Smishing, or SMS phishing, is an emerging form of social engineering attack that fraudsters are using to target victims on their smartphones.
 In smishing, fraudsters use text messaging to trick users into giving out confidential information or to download malware or a virus onto their phone.
 Fraudsters are also using smishing to bypass two-factor authentication and multi-factor authentication (MFA).
-In 2019, the FBI issued a warning about the vulnerabilities of MFA to social engineering.
+Smishing has increased significantly across the globe and complaints about SMS spam increased over 140% last year.

 In this form of social engineering scam, fraudsters represent themselves as legitimate representatives of a bank or other organization in order to trick users into making a transaction or money transfer.
 These are not technical-based attacks.
 Social engineers rely on elaborate and very clever scripts to gain people’s confidence and trust so they willingly disclose confidential information.
 After convincing a victim of the urgent need to move funds, the victim then logs into their account.
 Under the guidance of the fraudster, the user initiates a transfer, following instructions to enter details like payee, payment amount, and more.
 Once complete, the victim completes a fully authorized transfer that goes undetected by fraud tools.
 Once sent to the scammer’s account, funds are nearly always irretrievable.

 Remote Access Tools (RAT) Attacks